For students

 Backwards practice

 Start at the last measure of a piece or section.
-Practice until fluent.
+Practice until you can play it fluently.
 Then back up one measure and play the last two measures together.
 Continue until you have the whole section fluent.

 #32